huaminghuangtw/Evergreen-Notes/Permanent-Notes/Self-compassion.md

 ---

-To embrace oneself fully, to understand our imperfections, to accept one's truth, and still maintain the desire for growth and change, is to [live a fulfilling life](why-we-exist.md).
+To embrace oneself fully, to understand our imperfections, to accept one’s truth, and still maintain the desire for growth and change, is to [live a fulfilling life](why-we-exist.md).
 Forgive yourself.
 You are a human, not a machine.

 ---